hnmike/hnmike/Lab opensource data engineer mlops devops.md

 Demo - Creating a Redshift Cluster and Loading the Datasets into it from S3 - Part II

-7.Big Data on AWS - Visualization
+## Big Data on AWS - Visualization

 Amazon QuickSight